tehhi42/jetthoughts.github.io/_posts/2013-08-28-rubymotion-tips-universal-lookup-for-right-provisioningprofile.markdown

 end
 {% endhighlight %}

-And this method allow us to search for ProvisioningProfile not just by full path how it is written in documentation.
+And this method allows us to search for ProvisioningProfile not just by full path as it is described in documentation.
 But you can find the ProvisioningProfile via name.

 Example:
-You have created the provisioning profile with name `MagicMotionAppProfile`.
-Use next snippet to find the profile.
+You have created the provisioning profile with the name `MagicMotionAppProfile`.
+Use the next snippet to find the profile.

 {% highlight ruby linenos=table %}
 Motion::Project::App.setup do |app|